cambiatus/cambiatus.github.io/features/actions.md

 Actions are the definition of exactly what the community must do to reach those objectives.
 We made actions in a way that they are very flexible and allow for different use cases.
 For that we added a few options:

 **_Validity_ of an action.
 This can be by _date_ and _quantity_**
-  - _Date_: its pretty straightforward.
-The action can be claimed until a certain date.
-After that date is met, its no longer possible to open new claims.
-An important part is that the claims themselves can be validated after this date is met.
-Only new claims that cannot be created.
+  - _Date_: An action can be claimed until certain date is reached.
+After the set date, claims cannot be opened.
+The validation of opened claims can occur after the set date.
   - _Quantity_ : Determines the number of times this action can be **Approved or Disapproved**.
 That means that the users can claim all they want, but only the specified number can lead to rewards.
 So lets say we configure this action to have `Quantity of 3`; we can have 100s of claims opened, but after the 3 one is voted fully (approved or disapproved) the rest will be "unvoteable:, as the action will change its status to "completed" (that is set the flag `is_completed` to `true`.

 **Verification**